Please read this entire page before accessing the application.

 - Interviews for Summer/Fall 2020 will be February 1, 2020 and are in-person and mandatory.

-The Student Services Office coordinates an interview information session in January as well as a student panel.
+The Student Services Office coordinates an interview information session and student panel in January.
 The Auburn Career Center partners with our office to offer mock interviews.
 In the meantime, students can take advantage of the Career Center's resources of online help (link listed below)

 - Are volunteer/work/shadowing forms required?